Gilligan128/engineering-challenge/Readme.md

 ## Candidate Comments
 - The Hints indicate we should use getItemAt.
 Instead, because the noFlyLayer geometries are "lifted" into a list of geometries for the layer, my logic does not assume there is only one item in the noFlyLayer.
+- Changed the info component to not have a height, so it form fits the text, and have a max-width so it does not overlap with other components.
+I also rounded it and made it less opaque.